Disease Guide ·Lymphoma (Cancer) ·2026

 0What are the first signs of lymphoma in dogs?

-The most common first sign is painless swelling of one or more lymph nodes — you'll notice firm lumps under the jaw, in front of the shoulders, or behind the knees.
-Many dogs are otherwise completely healthy when lymphoma is discovered.
-As the disease progresses, you may see lethargy, weight loss, decreased appetite, increased thirst, and vomiting or diarrhea.
-Some owners find the swollen nodes during routine petting.
+Painless swelling of lymph nodes - firm lumps under jaw, in front of shoulders, or behind knees.
+Many dogs are otherwise healthy.
+As disease progresses: lethargy, weight loss, decreased appetite, increased thirst, vomiting or diarrhea.

 1How much does lymphoma treatment cost for dogs?